MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex1_DLP_policies.md

 # Exercise 1 - Manage DLP Policies

-You are John Doe, the newly hired Compliance Administrator for Contoso Ltd. tasked to configure the company's Microsoft 365 tenant for data loss prevention.
+You are Joni Sherman, the newly hired Compliance Administrator for Contoso Ltd. tasked to configure the company's Microsoft 365 tenant for data loss prevention.
 Contoso Ltd. is a company that offers driving instruction in the United States and you need to make sure that sensitive customer information does not leave the organization.

 ### Task 1 – Create a DLP policy in test mode